 - Avocado, cilantro, sour cream, limes

-- Whisk the grapeseed oil and flour together in a small pot over medium heat.
+- Whisk the oil and flour together in a small pot over medium heat.
 Bring it to a boil and let it bubble for 1 minute to get rid of the fresh flour taste.
 Add the rest of the enchilada sauce ingredients to the pot and bring the pot to a boil.
 Reduce the heat to low, cover to prevent splatters, and simmer the sauce for 10 minutes, stirring a couple of times.

 - While the sauce is cooking, prepare the rest of the skillet enchiladas.
-Add enough oil to thinly cover the bottom of a large skillet over medium-high heat.
+Add enough oil (about 1 tablespoons) to thinly cover the bottom of a large skillet over medium-high heat.
 Add the tortilla strips to the skillet all at once and cook, tossing occasionally, until most of the tortilla strips are crispy and brown.
 Remove them from the skillet.

 - Place half the fried tortilla strips into the skillet and mix them around with the veggies.
 Pour in the enchilada sauce and mix everything together.
 Top the skillet enchiladas with the remaining tortilla strips, pressing them into the sauce.
 Generously sprinkle the top with cheese.